National Conference of Constitutional Law Scholars 2021

 Professor of Law at Duke University School of Law

-Maggie Lemos is a professor at Duke University School of Law, focusing on constitutional law, federal courts, and civil procedure.
+Maggie Lemos is a Professor of Law at Duke University School of Law, focusing on constitutional law, federal courts, and civil procedure.

 Marc DeGirolami